Going Dutch: India

-In India there are many names for the practice, in different languages: it is called TTMM for tu tera mein mera in Hindi; je jaar shey taar in Bengali; tujhe tu majhe mi in Marathi; neenu nindu koodu, nanu nandu kodthini in Kannada; EDVD for evadi dabbulu vaadi dabbule in Telugu; and thantrathu, thaan in Malayalam.
-These all generally translate to 'you pay yours and I pay mine', though in practice it refers to splitting the bill equally.
-Since the concept of freely dating is comparatively new in India – a culture with a long history of arranged marriage – going Dutch is primarily not applied to dating but to outings among friends and colleagues.
-When the expression going Dutch is used, it often refers to splitting the bill equally.
+In India, various regional languages have their own translations for 'going Dutch': In Hindi, it is called 'TTMM' for 'tu tera mein mera'; In Bengali, it is called 'je jaar shey taar'; In Marathi, it is called 'tujhe tu majhe mi'; In Kannada, it is called 'neenu nindu koodu' or 'nanu nandu kodthini'; In Telugu, it called 'EDVD', which stands for 'evadi dabbulu vaadi dabbule'; In Malayalam, it is called 'thantrathuI' or 'thaan'.
+All of them generally translate to 'you pay yours and I pay mine', though in practice it refers to splitting the bill equally instead.
+Since the concept of freely dating is relatively new in India, a country with a long cultural history of arranged marriage, going Dutch is primarily not applied to dating but to outings among friends and colleagues.
+When the expression going Dutch' is used, it often means to split the bill equally instead.

 Southeast Asia

-In Indonesia, the term is BSS or BMM, as acronym for bayar sendiri-sendiri and bayar masing-masing, which both mean 'pay for yourself'.
-This term is most commonly used in less formal settings, such as among friends.
-In a more formal setting the commonly accepted convention is that the person with higher social standing pays.
-Among equal members of group it is considered polite to offer payments for all the meals and drinks, and the other party has the opportunity to refuse or accept.
+In Indonesia, it is called 'BSS' or 'BMM', which stands for 'bayar sendiri-sendiri' and bayar masing-masing', both meaning 'pay for yourself'.
+This term is most commonly used in informal settings, such as among friends.
+In a more formal setting the commonly accepted convention is that the person of higher social status pays.
+Among equal members of group it is considered polite to offer payments for all the meals and drinks, and the other party has the opportunity to refuse.

-In the Philippines, it is referred to as KKB, an acronym for kanya-kanyang bayad which means 'pay for your own self'.
-KKB would generally be the norm among friends or people of similar financial standing.
-It is general practice to have the male answer the bill especially during courtship or when in romantic relationships.
+In the Philippines, 'going Dutch' is called 'KKB', which stands for kanya-kanyang bayad' which means 'pay for your own self'.
+Going Dutch is generally the norm among friends or people of similar financial standing.
+It is general practice to have the man pay especially during courtship or when in romantic relationships.

-In Thailand, the practice is referred to as อเมริกันแชร์, 'American share'.
+In Thailand, it is called อเมริกันแชร์, meaning 'American share'.
+Less commonly, it has also been referred to as 'soldier pay'.